Recall election: Canada

 An attempt at introducing recall legislation for Canada's federal Parliament was brought in October 1999 by Reform Party opposition member Ted White through a private members bill entitled Bill C 269, the Recall Act (An Act to establish the right of electors to recall members of Parliament.).
 However, the legislation stalled and did not progress past first reading.

-As such, no nation-wide recall statute exists, but two provinces, Alberta and British Columbia have recall laws on the books.
+As such, no nation-wide recall statute exists, but two provinces, Alberta and British Columbia, have recall laws on the books.

 Alberta

-The province of Alberta enacted recall legislation for Members of the Legislative Assembly in 1936 during the Social Credit government of William Aberhart.
+The province of Alberta enacted recall legislation for members of the Legislative Assembly in 1936 during the Social Credit government of William Aberhart.
 The legislation was repealed after a petition was introduced for the recall of Aberhart himself.

-In 2020, the Government of Alberta announced it will introduce a bill allowing recall elections for Members of the Legislative Assembly, municipal governments, and school boards.
-This bill, Bill 52, was passed and received Royal Assent June 17, 2021, and came into effect on April 7, 2022.
+In 2020, the Government of Alberta announced it will introduce a bill allowing recall elections for members of the Legislative Assembly, municipal governments, and school boards.
+This bill, Bill 52, was passed and received royal assent on June 17, 2021, and came into effect on April 7, 2022.